PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 When the user hovers the color, a tooltip is displayed "edit color"<br/>
 The user can click on the color to change it<br/>
 It opens the store's or group's page edition.
+The selected context as a check icon in front of the name.
+On hover, the check is replaced by the color with the tooltip.

 If the shop URL is configured, a "view my shop" link is displayed after each shop name.<br/>
 It opens the front-office of the corresponding shop.